EloGank/lol-php-api-client/README.md

 ## How to use

-The `Client` object need three parameters, and one optionnal :
+The `Client` object need three parameters, and two as optionals :

 * `$host` the server host IP address
 * `$port` the server port
 * `$format` the default output format
-* `$throwException` (optionnal, default: true) if true, an `ApiException` will be throw on error and the response won't contain the first array level which contain "success" & "result"/"error" keys.
+* `$throwException` (optional, default: true) if true, an `ApiException` will be throw on error and the response won't contain the first array level which contain "success" & "result"/"error" keys.
+* `$timeout` (optional, default: your php.ini "default_socket_timeout" configuration) the connection timeout, in second.

 In short :